Return to top

 potatoes in a pan

 Cook Until Crispy: To cook faster, cover the pan and cook on low heat for about a couple minutes at a time, stirring in between.
-About 5 minutes before the potatoes are done, stir in fresh rosemary.
+About 5 minutes before the seasoned fried potatoes are done, stir in fresh rosemary.

 potatoes onions and herbs in a pan